 I am the girl that lost her two best friends because they were gay as well.

-I am thehe girl that spent heart breaking nights holding her gay cousin until he cried himself to sleep.
+I am thehe girl that spent heart breaking nights holding her gay cousin until he cried

 I am the girl who lost her best friend because she found out she had a crush on her.